Academic Regulations and Procedures

 Grade Appeals

 A student who believes he or she has evidence that he or she has been assigned an inaccurate or unjust final grade must first consult with the instructor who assigned the grade.
-If a satisfactory resolution does not result from this consultation, the student has the right to a formal appeal process initiated through the office of the Associate Dean of the College.
+If a satisfactory resolution does not result from this consultation, the student has the right to a formal appeal process initiated through the Senior Vice Provost.
 The appeal must be made within three months of the date that grades are made available for student viewing.
 Examples of an unjust final grade might be the result of bias, lack of uniformity in grading practices, and/or arbitrary change in course requirements.

 It is the responsibility of the student to prove that the grade is incorrect or unjustified.
 The grade appeal process is not appropriate for students who believe the course was poorly designed or the student received poor instruction.
 These may be legitimate concerns, but they are more appropriately addressed to the department chairperson.
 A claim that the instructor graded too severely is also not reason to appeal a grade, provided that all students in the class were graded in the same fashion as stated in the syllabus.